kvarak/dnd/docs/_Classes/paladin.md

  **Inspire the Meek**.
 You have taken this oath, but the common person hasn’t.
 They will be afraid when monsters come to their door.
 It is your duty to give them the hope, the confidence, and the tools to fight alongside you.

 ### Leader
 When you take this oath at 1st level, you are a beacon of inspiration to those around you.
-You gain proficiency with Leadership, including all Charisma checks made to inspire or convince good people.
+You gain 1 skill point to spend on the *Leadership* skill.

 ### Sacred Touch
 When you use the Lay on Hands feature, you remove any fear effect on the target, as well as granting it temporary hit points equal to twice your Charisma modifier.